Qualifier › Bali

 Most triathletes learn to swim in pools, where there are walls to push off from and lane ropes and black tiles to guide swimming in a straight line.
 However, the swim leg of most triathlons is held in open water, where there are none of these things.
 There’s also the current to think of!

-Two of the fastest Pro swimmers in Super League Triathlon this season, Tommy Zaferes (USA) and Danielle de Francesco (AUS) were on hand this morning at Ayodya Beach to give some pointers for Age Group athletes testing the swim course for this weekend’s BCA Super League Bali.
-Here are four tips and tricks you can use on your next triathlon!
+Two of the fastest Pro swimmers to race Super League Triathlon, Tommy Zaferes (USA) and Danielle de Francesco (AUS), have given some pointers for Age Group athletes preparing for BCA Super League Triathlon Bali 2020.
+Here are four tips and tricks you can use.

 1. Learn to sight.
 You can look down and use the black lines on the bottom of the pool to swim straight, but swimming straight in open water means looking forward and up to orient yourself.
 This uses different muscles particularly in your neck and shoulders, so you should practice as part of your pool sessions.
 The water polo drill (swimming front crawl with head above water) is very useful.